Headquarters Banner

 searching for the flagAbout this time it occurred to the Doctor that perhaps the little rebel flag that was yet in his pocket might have some connection with this affair; but he awaited the result of the search.
 The Lieutenant and his men soon returned from the apartments upstairs, where they had not found anything, and were proceeding to other portions of the house, when the Doctor, calling the Lieutenant out on the porch, and in the presence of the soldiers and the crowd of citizens that had assembled, said perhaps he could explain the whole matter; and taking from his pocket the little rebel flag mounted on something like a match-stick, he flung it to the breeze with the remark, "Is that what you're after?" and tried to explain matters; but amid such shouts of derision at the abashed flag-hunters, that it was impossible.
 The feather in the Lieutenant's hat fairly wilted as he ordered his company to "Shoulder arms!
 Right face!
 By the right flank, forward, march!" and he with his brave command slunk away.

 Captain Carey soon appeared, but was totally ignorant of how the whole affair originated.
 Suitable apologies were made to Colonel and Mrs. Bowles, and the affair was soon forgotten by them, but the Massachusetts men never could look pleasantly at the Doctor afterwards, who was a most unwitting character to the whole proceeding, and has often questioned if it was a joke! and if so, on whom.
-[The illustration, seemingly made for this article, comes from Treasures of the New York Historical Society, American Memory/Library of Congress website].
+[The illustration, is by Adalbert Volk, of Baltimore.
+It comes from Treasures of the New York Historical Society, American Memory/Library of Congress website].

 Return to Top of Page